The Application Process

 I declined my work study, but have now found a Job.
 Can I get it back?

-If you still have work study eligibility, federal work study can generally be reinstated, even if you had previously declined the award.
+If you still have work study eligibility, federal work study can be reinstated, even if you had previously declined the award.
 Off campus state work study, assuming the employer is a contracted state work study employer, can also be reinstated, subject to availability of funds.

 If I decline my loan(s), can I get them back later?

 If you decline the Federal Direct Loans, it can be reinstated, IF we have enough time (at least one week) to disburse the loan prior to end of your enrollment period.
 Funding for the Federal Nursing Loan is limited to the amount of loans repaid by prior borrowers of the fund during the academic year and could vary from year to year.
 The Federal Nursing Loan has no origination fee and is subsidized (interest accrual doesn’t begin until after school) so it is preferable to the Unsubsidized Federal Direct Loan in terms of cost.

 What expenses will my financial aid cover?

-All expenses that are included as part of your Cost of Attendance, tuition & fees, room & meals, books & supplies, personal & transportation.
+All expenses that are included as part of your Cost of Attendance, tuition & fees, housing and food, books & supplies, personal & transportation.
 Students who have ensemble attire or uniforms, liability insurance, and study away expenses which appear on the students bill are automatically included.
 Financial aid funds are used to pay on university billed expenses first.
 Students may request (with documentation) additional assistance for child care costs, a computer, and other educationally related expenses.

 What if the amount I receive falls short of the cost?